EvanFrameX/Neddism/README.md

     *   **The 15-30% (Fun/Voluntary Allocation):** All discretionary spending.
 This is for leisure, luxury, gifts, and voluntary charitable acts—the pure expression of personal joy without compromising security.
     *   **Philosophy:** This method ensures the individual is **invulnerable to coercion** (Pillar 5) because they are financially independent.
 It maximizes future freedom.

+### **C. Military Neddism: The Specialized Defense Framework**

+*   **Analog:** A fusion of the core Neddist systems with a stratified security model.
+*   **Core Tenet:** Within a Neddist Voluntary Protective Association (VPA), a single, permanent, and highly specialized group is solely authorized to constitute the state's formal military, special operations, and internal defense command.
+This framework can be applied to either a Publoneddist or Selfoneddist economic base, creating **Military Publoneddism** or **Military Selfoneddism**.
+*   **Mechanism of Use:**
+    1.  **Sole Mandate:** This designated military group holds the exclusive legal right to conduct organized warfare, national defense operations, and high-intensity internal security actions that exceed the proportional self-defense of individual citizens.
+    2.  **Civilian Supremacy Under the Pillars:** The military group is **not a ruling junta**.
+It remains subordinate to the civilian VPA governance and the **Six Pillars**.
+Its mandate is strictly defensive or responsive to VPA-authorized missions.
+    3.  **Voluntary & Meritocratic Composition:** Membership in this group is voluntary and based on extreme merit, psychological fitness, and unwavering commitment to the Neddist doctrine.
+It is a vocation, not a conscripted duty.
+    4.  **Economic Integration:** In **Military Publoneddism**, the defense group is a specially designated "steward" of communal defense resources.
+In **Military Selfoneddism**, it operates as a supreme, highly-trusted service provider under contract to the VPA and individual sovereigns.
+*   **Purpose:** To provide an unmatched, professional, and doctrinally pure defense capability without militarizing the entire society or creating competing armed factions, thereby preserving internal peace and external security with maximum efficiency.

 ## **IV.
 Political Structure**

 A Neddist polity is a **Voluntary Protective Association (VPA)**.
 *   Governance is minimalist, existing solely to:
     1. Uphold and adjudicate the **Six Pillars**.
     2. Manage communal resources in **Publoneddism**.
-    3. Enforce contracts and defend against external aggression.
+    3. Enforce contracts and defend against external aggression (a role which may be delegated to the specialized group in **Military Neddism**).
 *   Leadership is **meritocratic and recallable**.
 In Publoneddist VPAs, leaders are top contributors.
 In Selfoneddist VPAs, they may be hired arbitrators or security providers.
+In Military Neddism, civilian leadership retains ultimate control over the military mandate.
 *   **Exit is always a right.** Any individual or group may secede from the VPA, taking their rightful property (Selfoneddism) or negotiated share of communal assets (Publoneddism).

 ## **V. Synthesis & Conclusion**

-Neddism presents a dual-path system unified by an uncompromising social code:
+Neddism (Anarchocratic Liberalism) presents a multi-path system unified by an uncompromising social code:

-*   **Publoneddism** offers a communitarian life where status and comfort are earned through tangible contribution to the collective, eliminating poverty and alienation through shared ownership and merit-based access.
+*   **Publoneddism** offers a communitarian life where status and comfort are earned through tangible contribution to the collective.
-*   **Selfoneddism** offers a sovereign life of radical self-reliance, where financial discipline is the pathway to ultimate freedom, and interaction with others is purely voluntary and market-based.
+*   **Selfoneddism** offers a sovereign life of radical self-reliance, where financial discipline is the pathway to ultimate freedom.
+*   **Military Neddism** provides a specialized, high-trust defense framework compatible with either economic model, ensuring security without sacrificing core liberties.

-**The Choice** between them is a choice of social orientation: the collaborative collective or the disciplined sovereign individual.
-Both are built on the same foundation: **No justified coercion, only voluntary action.
+**The Choice** between them is a choice of social and strategic orientation.
+All are built on the same foundation: **No justified coercion, only voluntary action.
 No reward without merit.
-No justice without dignity and fairness.** This is the world Evan Allen systematized: a world where your life is yours, your choices are yours, and your worth is determined by what you do, not what you own or profess.
+No justice without dignity and fairness.** This is the world systematized under Anarchocratic Liberalism: a world where your life is yours, your choices are yours, and your worth is determined by what you do, not what you own or profess.